wp-plugins/affiliates/readme.txt

 = 2.8.2 =
 * Fixes an issue with the registration form not being rendered when page content is evaluated previously.
+* Fixes user URL not saved due to usage of inexistent variable.

 = 2.8.1 =
 * Fixed a PHP Warning when saving a user profile.